Peaceful Path to Settlement

 Therefore couples who were living in a de facto relationship (s 90UC) and who planned to marry (s 90B) could not satisfy both sections of the Act in one agreement.
 Their only choice was to either make two agreements (doubling the cost) or change their agreement as circumstances changed.

-The law has recently tested this concept!
+The law has tested this concept!

 The case of Piper and Mueller [2015] featured a dispute between a de facto couple who had a BFA which was made under both the de facto and marriage provisions (s90UC and s90B).